When in Manila

-When In Manila is an online metro guide book focused on Manila and the Philippines.
+When in Manila is an online metro guide book focused on Manila and the Philippines.
 It was created by Vince Golangco on September 1, 2009.
-It publishes news, reviews, and information on food, culture, music, fashion, travel, and other lifestyle topics.
+The site publishes news, reviews, and information on various topics, including food, culture, music, fashion, travel, and lifestyle.

-When In Manila is privately owned.
-It has garnered a number of awards since its launch.

 History

-When In Manila (the preposition is deliberately capitalized "to convey its mission as a metro guide highlighting the latest lifestyle trends and developments") creator Vince Golangco, after studying and working in the US, traveled the world and settled in the Philippines because he fell in love with the country.
+When in Manila creator Vince Golangco, after studying and working in the US, traveled the world and settled in the Philippines because he fell in love with the country.